nickgogan/2demo-S3TikaOcrNerMongodbAtlas/tikaocr2/README.md

 - `AWS_ACCESS_KEY=<AwsAccessKey>`
 - `AWS_SECRET_ACCESS_KEY=<AwsSecretAccessKey>`

-When creating the client, S3 checks for the presence of these environment variables and uses their values to authenticate.
+When creating the client, the AWS SDK checks for the presence of these environment variables and uses their values to authenticate and authorize access to the S3 resources.
-Other methods exist for authentication, this is just one way to do it.
+Other methods exist for authentication and authorization, this is just one way to do it.

 ## Build & Run the Jar

-Open a terminal to the project root.
+Open a terminal at the project root.

 Download dependencies: `mvn dependency:resolve`

 Build the jar: `mvn clean package shade:shade`

 Maven is configured to compile all dependencies, including the named entity recognition models, into a single jar.
 Maven outputs other files along with the jar.
 All are located in `/target`.
+For this example, only the packaged jar is used.

 Run: `java -jar ./target/application-1.0-shaded.jar`

 ## Set up Atlas Search

 Now that the enriched document data is available in MongoDB Atlas, Atlas Search can index and query it based on your needs.
-For this example, we will explore the following Atlas Search capabilities: TBD.
+For this example, we will explore the following Atlas Search capabilities: Standard indexing, English indexing, Keyword indexing, fulltext search (with fuzzy matching), faceting, synonymy, and autocomplete.

 ### Indexes